 Unfortunately, love wasn’t enough to save her.
 On the day in question, Tilikum and Brancheau were performing at the “Dining with Shamu” show at SeaWorld, where guests enjoyed open-air dining with a live killer whale show.

-According to the testimony given by witnesses, Tilikum grabbed her by her ponytail, pulled her into the pull, and began swinging her underwater in his mouth.
+According to the testimony given by witnesses, Tilikum grabbed her by her ponytail, pulled her into the pool, and began swinging her underwater in his mouth.
 Other witnesses, however, claimed that she got pulled into the pool by her arm, or by her shoulder.

 Worse still, the whale’s jerking motions resulted in Brancheau’s jaw being fractured, her ear, knee, and arm being dislocated, and her vertebrae and ribs being snapped.
 The coroner also determined that Brancheau’s spinal cord had been severed in the attack, and her scalp was completely removed from her head.

 Dawn Brancheau was only 40 years old.
-She was buried at the Holy Sepulchre Cemetery just outside Chicago, Illinois.
+She was soon buried at the Holy Sepulchre Cemetery just outside Chicago, Illinois.

-The Legacy Of Dawn Bracheau’s Death
+The Legacy Of Bracheau’s Death And The Future Of Whale Shows

 In 2013, the documentary Blackfish was released.
 Focused heavily on the death of Dawn Brancheau, the film also shed light on the treacherous conditions faced by orcas in captivity.